weaviate-tutorials/byod-javascript-workshop/README.md

 #### Google specifics

-1. Setup a project and get our API keys vars
+1. Setup a project and get our API keys
-2. Add Billing
+2. Add Billing to your account
 3. Install Google Cloud CLI

 Project ID can be found [here](https://console.cloud.google.com/welcome)